rpcpool/yellowstone-grpc/README.md

    - [Rust](examples/rust)
    - [TypeScript](examples/typescript)

+> [!NOTE]
-**NOTE**: Some load balancers will terminate gRPC connections if there are no messages sent from the client for a period of time.
+> Some load balancers will terminate gRPC connections if no messages are sent from the client for a period of time.
-In order to mitigate this you need to send a message periodically.
+In order to mitigate this, you need to send a message periodically.
 The `ping` field in the SubscribeRequest is used for this purpose.
-The gRPC server already sends pings to the client, so you can simply reply with a ping and your connection will remain open.
+The gRPC server already sends pings to the client, so you can reply with a ping, and your connection will remain open.
 You can see in the rust example how to reply to the ping from the server with the client.

 ### Projects based on Geyser gRPC